melezhik/outthentic/README.md

 *set_stdout(string)*

-Using set_stdout means that you never execute a story.pl to get a stdout, but instead you set stdout on your own side.
+Using `set_stdout` means that you define story output on hook side ( and story script is not executed ).

-This might be helpful when for some reasons you can't produce a stdout via story.pl file:
+This might be helpful when for some reasons you do not want provide story script

-This is simple an example :
+This is simple an example:

-    $ cat story.pm
+    $ cat hook.pm
-    set_stdout("THIS IS I FAKE RESPONSE\n HELLO WORLD");
+    set_stdout("THIS IS I FAKE RESPONSE \n HELLO WORLD");

     $ cat story.check
     THIS IS FAKE RESPONSE
     HELLO WORLD

 You may call `set_stdout()` more then once:

     set_stdout("HELLO WORLD");
     set_stdout("HELLO WORLD2");